 When planning the new display we therefore decided that the first of two built-in vitrines in this gallery would focus on representations of Venus in various media: terracotta, marble, and bronze.
 The smallest object in the case, a finely worked bronze head of the goddess, once attached to a larger figure, is remarkable for the preservation of a golden earring with a single pearl.
 Pearls were highly prized in antiquity, as they are today, and fetched vast prices.

 The largest object in the case, a terracotta group of a Woman Reclining on a Couch with Cupids, is still more intriguing.
 It is the first “antiquity” that Getty purchased.
 In 1939, when he was in Rome courting Teddy, who was studying to be an opera singer, he placed a number of absentee bids on items being sold from an aristocratic collection in London.
 He was particularly interested in the tapestries, but on the same page of the auction catalogue as some of the objects he most desired was the listing for this terracotta.
-It was associated with similar ones found at the Greek site of Tanagra in the late 19th century.
+It was associated with similar ones found at the Greek site of Tanagra in the late nineteenth century.
 These artworks were popular among collectors for the vivacity of their compositions and the insights they seemed to provide into daily life in the ancient world.

 As with all his purchases, Getty was canny, seeking to get the best possible price.
 But his annotated auction catalogue, rediscovered in the collections of the Getty Research Institute library by former Getty Museum curatorial assistant Laure Marest-Caffey (now the Cornelius and Emily Vermeule Curator of Greek and Roman Art at the Museum of Fine Arts, Boston) reveals that Getty himself had doubts about its authenticity.
 In the margin beneath the entry he wrote, “modern?”
 The terracotta belonged to a venerable English collection, so Getty was willing to take a chance.
 His low bid of £10 prevailed, but his first antiquity turned out not to be an antiquity at all.